lxwooxy/detectingdatabreach/README.md

 ## Model evaluation
 Classification – predicting the method of the data breach: The model performs relatively well with a 82.61% accuracy score.

-Regression - predicting the scale of the breach: The model performs relatively well with a 0.89 MSE
+Regression - predicting the scale of the breach: The model performs relatively well with a 0.89 MSE.